How To Use The Extract Effect In After Effects In 6 Easy Steps (For Sky Replacement Or Separating Trees And Clouds From The Background)

 Unless your camera sat perfectly still on a tripod while capturing your footage, you should track your footage with the 3D camera tracker.

-Then create a camera and a null, so that you can link the position of your new sky with the movement in your footage.
+Then, create a camera and a null so you can link your new sky’s position with the movement in your footage.

 In this case, I tracked my drone footage using the 3D camera tracker and created a camera and a null.